Lady’s Thumb

 Lady’s Thumb is native to Europe and Asia.
 It was first identified in North America in 1843, yet the source of its introduction remains undetermined.

-This species prefers relatively cool to warm climates, ample sun, and moist, rich conditions.
+This species prefers full or partial sun and moist, rich conditions.
 It is often found near disturbed marshy areas or wetlands.
 However, it can adapt to grow in poor light and soil conditions.
 As such, it may also inhabit roadsides, meadows, vacant lots, gardens and railways.

-Seeds are commonly transported by songbirds.
+Seeds are commonly transported by birds.
 Lady’s Thumb seeds may also contaminate commercial grains, which contributes to its spread.
+Floods can also cause it to travel great distances.
+Lastly, Lady’s Thumb is sometimes sold for wildflower gardens, which also aids its spread.

 Health: